 - 12-step interventions

 We are also one of the only eating disorder treatment centers to provide a culinary program with full kitchen access for clients at all levels of treatment.
-Our clients benefit from real-world experience with meal planning, grocery shopping, meal preparation, and family-style eating through our culinary program.
+Our clients benefit from real-world experience with meal planning, grocery shopping, meal preparation, family-style eating through our culinary program, and the option to select a vegetarian meal plan.

 Treatment is provided by our kind and experienced staff which includes a psychiatrist, a physician, nursing staff, licensed therapists, registered dieticians, and an art therapist.
 Our team also includes a yoga/mindfulness instructor, a body movement therapist, resident client assistants, and a professional culinary team.